pluralsight/guides/in-review/swift/creating-ios-rich-push-notifications/article.md

 In order to get started with push notifications, you need to follow these steps:

-1. Open existing Xcode project or create New.
-Select your project target and go to Capabilities to enable Push Notifications as shown [here][1].
+1. Open an existing Xcode project or create a new project.
+Select your project target and go to Capabilities to enable Push Notifications as shown [here](https://docs.centroida.co/wp-content/uploads/2017/04/1-step-enable-PN-in-Capabilities-300x77.png).
 2. Open **Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority...** Fill the required fields and choose either to email CA the request or save it to disk.
-Go to [your Apple member center][2] and locate your App ID.
+Go to [your Apple member center](https://developer.apple.com/account/ios/identifier/bundle) and locate your App ID.
 You will see that "Push Notifications" service is now *Configurable*.
 Select the ` Edit` button.
-Under Push Notifications section there are two options for certificates as shown [here][3].
+Under Push Notifications section there are two options for certificates as shown [here](https://docs.centroida.co/wp-content/uploads/2017/04/3-step-create-certificate-300x183.png).
 Select the **Create Certificate** button to create your Certificate.

  > **Development Certificate** - App built from Xcode will receive notifications.

  > **Production Certificate** -App installed from Apple Store or Test Flight will receive notifications.

-3. Upload your *.certSigningRequest* file you prevously saved on disk/emailed the CA, download your generated Certificate and double-click the *.cer* file to install it in your Keychain Access.
+3. Upload your *.certSigningRequest* file that you prevously saved on disk or emailed the Certificate Authority, download your generated Certificate, and double-click the *.cer* file to install it in your Keychain Access.
-4. Locate your Certificate in Keychain Access under "Certificates" section and export it as shown [here][4]
+4. Locate your Certificate in Keychain Access under "Certificates" section and export it as shown [here](https://docs.centroida.co/wp-content/uploads/2017/04/4d-Export-the-cert-from-Keychain.png)
 // No link provided?
 Your Certificate is now saved as .p12 file.
 If you need your Certificate as `.pem/.p8` file you can easy convert it
 ```